Zermeno94/MY-PORTFOLIO/README.md

 # **Homework 7: Updated MY-PORTFOLIO**

 ## **Description**
 This is my first portfolio to showcases my skills and talents to future employers.
 My website outlines my brief descption of myself, recent work and contact information.

-The website illustrates the core skills that I've recently learned: flexbox, media queries, and CSS variables.
+This is my upgraded portfolio to showe case my skills and talents to future employers.
+I adjusted the website format from the original to show my HTML, CSS , BootStrap and JS.
+My website outlines my brief desciption of myself, recent work and contact information.

-## **Tasks Completed**
+## **Portfolio Tasks Completed**

-1. Created an HTML & CSS from sctrach.
+1. Created an HTML, CSS and utilize BootStrap.

 2. Applied images of myself and recent work/project on the website.
-I included a secondary placeholder in the work section to make it appear fullier.
+I added more placeholders from what was original displayed from my first portfoloio.

 3. I was able to incorporate a responsive navigation bar to allow visiter to go straight to the sections embeded in the website.

-4. A minimalist desing was utilize to make the website flow easily.

-5. Github was link was included in the navigation bar to allow future employers to view projects that I've created.
+4. Displayed social networks for future employers/users to checkout.

+5. Added a printable resume to my webpage for future empolyers.

 ![MY-PORTFOLIO ](https://user-images.githubusercontent.com/87839888/135569459-8b5b8955-0f8c-4294-8c65-f9cc0061b38c.png)